Value of a Firm – Definition

 Calculating a Firm’s Value

 One of the reasons why the concept of EV has gained more importance than market capitalization is because the former is more inclusive.
 Besides equity, it includes the value of debt as well as cash reserves which have an important role to play in a corporation’s valuation.
-A buyer would have to pay off a firm’s debt when taking over the firm and the same could be netted off from the cash and cash equivalents available with the firm.
+A buyer would have to pay off a firm’s debt when taking over the firm.
+And the same could be net off from the cash and cash equivalents available with the firm.

-Another sound approach towards computing the value of a firm is to determine the present value of its future operating free cash flows.
+Another sound approach for computing the value of a firm is to determine the present value of its future operating free cash flows.
 The idea is to draw a comparison between two similar firms.
-By similar firms, we mean similar in size, same industry etc. The firm whose present value of future operating cash flows is better than the other is more likely to attract higher valuation from the investors.
-Operating Free Cash Flow (OFCF) is calculated by adjusting the tax rate, adding back depreciation and deducting the amount of capital expenditure, working capital and changes in other assets from earnings before interest and taxes.
+By similar firms, we mean similar in size, same industry, etc. The firm whose present value of future operating cash flows is better than the other is more likely to attract a higher valuation from the investors.
+Operating Free Cash Flow (OFCF) is calculated by adjusting the tax rate, adding back depreciation, and deducting the amount of capital expenditure, working capital, and changes in other assets from earnings before interest and taxes.
 The formula for computing OFCF is as below –

 EBIT = earnings before interest and taxes,